Dr Joan Boyes

 I joined the University of Leeds as a University Research Fellow in November 2004 and became a Lecturer in November 2010 and Associate Professor in 2014.

-I obtained my PhD from the University of Vienna in 1991 and undertook postdoctoral work at the NIH, Bethesda, MD, USA from 1991 to 1997.
+I obtained my BSc in Biochemistry from the University of Oxford in 1987 and my PhD from the University of Vienna in 1991.
+I undertook postdoctoral work at the NIH, Bethesda, MD, USA from 1991 to 1997.
 I then held a Kay Kendall Leukaemia Fellowship, followed by a Lister Fellowship at the Institute of Cancer Research London (1998-2004).

 - Postgraduate Progression Tutor